jonathanj/eliottree/README.rst

    --select 'http_status == `401`' \
    --select 'uri && contains(uri, `"/criticalEndpoint"`)'

-Here ``--select`` is passed twice to mimic a logic AND condition, it is also possible to use the JMESPath ``&&`` operator.
+Here ``--select`` is passed twice to mimic a logical AND condition, it is also possible to use the JMESPath ``&&`` operator.
 There is also a test for the existence of the ``uri`` key to guard against calling the ``contains()`` function with a null subject.